Raahul-G/Display-Damage-Detection/README.md

 Transfer learning with VGG16 for binary classification.

 - Utilizes pre-trained VGG16 model.
-- Reuses lower-level features, fine-tunes top layers.
+- Reuses lower-level features, and fine-tunes top layers.
 - Beneficial for small datasets or related tasks.
-- Reduces overfitting, speeds up convergence.
+- Reduces overfitting, and speeds up convergence.

 Custom Dataset Generation

-- Researched data sources, decided to create a custom dataset.
+- Researched data sources, and decided to create a custom dataset.
-- Used Canva, Google images, and mobile camera.
+- Used Canva, Google Images, and mobile camera.
 - Generated images of normal and broken displays.
 - Applied augmentation techniques.
 - **Shortcomings**: No testing data for inference.